 Traffic Information and Safety

-In the City of Victoria, there are county and state roads in addition to city streets; we work collaboratively with Carver County and the Minnesota Department of Transportation on traffic and safety issues within the city.
+In the City of Victoria, there are county and state roads in addition to city streets; the City works collaboratively with Carver County and the Minnesota Department of Transportation on traffic and safety issues within the city.
 The city installs and maintains street signs, lane striping and pavement markings on city streets.
 If you have a traffic safety concern, email our city engineer.

 Speed Reduction to 25 MPH in Neighborhoods